Frequently Asked Questions:

 CJRF is an initiative of the New Venture Fund, and CJRF grants will flow in dollars from NVF’s US offices.
 Oak Foundation provided the founding grant that created the CJRF, but the CJRF letter of inquiry process is separate from the Oak Foundation’s grantmaking process.
 If you are seeking funds through the CJRF you will need to send a letter of inquiry to email@example.com.

-8. How long can letter of inquiry applicants expect a response?
+8. When can letter of inquiry applicants expect a response?

 Due to the high volume of submissions, we may not respond to letters of inquiry we do not intend to pursue.
 Response times for letters of inquiry that we are interested in pursuing will vary based on the region and grant cycle.
 For the most up-to-date timeline, please refer to our timeline page.